do0ngiez/for-web/readme.md

 - notifications

 **general**
- - new collection for rssi, signal strength, time of contact, duration of contact, status -- different collection with user id.
+- new collection for rssi, signal strength, time of contact, duration of contact, status -- different collection from user.
+- logout of admin side if another (user) link is used (and vice versa)

 **notes**
 - !!
 IMPT !! specify only 1 admin in document for defense